Significant-Gravitas/AutoGPT/docs/content/AutoGPT/component agent/introduction.md

 ### Definitions & Guides

-See quick guide [Creating Components](./creating-components.md) to get started!
+See [Creating Components](./creating-components.md) to get started!
 Or you can explore the following topics in detail:

 - [🧩 Component](./components.md): a class that implements one or more *protocols*.
 It can be added to an agent to provide additional functionality.
 See what's already provided in [Built-in Components](./built-in-components.md).
 - [⚙️ Protocol](./protocols.md): an interface that defines a set of methods that a component must implement.
 Protocols are used to group related functionality.